simpleuser55/Protein-Network-Analysis/README.md

 ## Contents
 - `top_hubs.rds` → R object containing hub proteins identified from the network.
-- `sub_g_nodes.csv` → Subnetwork of hub proteins and their interactions.
+- `sub_g_nodes1.csv` → Subnetwork of hub proteins and their interactions.
 - `subnetwork.png` → Visualization of the subnetwork.

 ## Methods